jotagp/insert-multiple/README.md

 # insert-multiple
-A simple PHP package, to insert multiple records into a mysql/mariadb database
+A simple PHP package, to insert multiple records into a MySQL/MariaDB database.